sckaff/neat/lib/README.md

     5. Ground has fruits, seeds, animals, and elements
     6. Constant source of light
 - How to train agents through observation? (senses)
-- Agent needs periodic 'trials and tribulations.'
-What would the nature of these trials be?
-Creative?
-Cyclic?
-Monte-Carlo like (RL trials)?
 - Brain on agents is good, but it must come from how the environment is set.
   - How to generate big bang sized complexity?
 Must try algorithms.
 Particle generator c++
   - N-body simulations, three-body problem, conway's game of life, emerging complexity